REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Method: the REFLECT Framework

-Once we have the aggregated point cloud, we construct a scene graph $G_t=\{N + \{n_{robot}\}, E\}$, which describes the object nodes ($N$) and their spatial relations ($E$).
+Once having the aggregated point cloud, we construct a scene graph $G_t=\{N + \{n_{robot}\}, E\}$, which describes the object nodes ($N$) and their spatial relations ($E$).
 Each node is defined as $n_i=(c_i, s_i)$, where $c_i$ is the object class, $s_i$ is the object state if any.
 Each edge contains the spatial relation between the two objects.
 We add the robot as an additional node $n_{robot}$ and a special relation "inside robot gripper".
+To make the summary succinct and reduce computation and memory cost, we only consider objects that are relevant to the task (as extracted from the original robot plan), and objects spatially related to the task-relevant objects.

-\mypara{Audio summary.} In cases where environment changes are hard to identify from visual cues (e.g. something drops from the robot gripper, stove burner turns on but is occluded by an object on top), audio can serve as an additional modality to detect these changes and help identify failures.
+\mypara{Audio summary.} Audio is a useful modality for failure reasoning as it provides immediate feedback of failure events (e.g. something drops from gripper to the ground) and detects state changes when visual cues are limited (e.g. stove burner turns on but occluded by an object on top).

 Given an input audio stream, we first segment the whole audio clip into several sub-clips by filtering out ranges where the volume is below a certain threshold $\epsilon$.
-Then for each sub-clip $s$, we compute its audio-lingual features with a pre-trained audio-language model (e.g. AudioCLIP \cite{guzhov2022audioclip}, Wav2CLIP \cite{wu2022wav2clip}).
-We also compute the language features for a list of candidate labels $L$ with a frozen language encoder.
-We calculate the cosine similarity between the audio subclip and the labels in feature space and select the highest-scoring label $l^*$: $l^* = \operatorname*{argmax}_{l\in L}[C(s, l)], C = \frac{f_1(s) \cdot f_2(l)}{||f_1(s)||f_2(l)||}$ where $f_1$ is the embedding function for audio, $f_2$ is the embedding function for text.
+Then for each sub-clip $s$, we compute its audio-lingual embedding with a pre-trained audio-language model (e.g. AudioCLIP \cite{guzhov2022audioclip}, Wav2CLIP \cite{wu2022wav2clip}).
+We calculate the cosine similarity between the audio embedding and the CLIP embeddings for a list of candidate audio event labels $L$, where the highest-scoring label $l^*$ is selected: $l^* = \operatorname*{argmax}_{l\in L}[C(s, l)], C = \frac{f_1(s) \cdot f_2(l)}{||f_1(s)||f_2(l)||}$, where $f_1$ is the embedding function for audio, $f_2$ is the embedding function for text.